Andrea Paudice

 About me

 Prior to this, I was a postdoctoral researcher at the University of Milan, Italy.
-I worked among the LAILA team led by professor Nicolò Cesa-Bianchi.
+I worked among the LAILA team led by Nicolò Cesa-Bianchi.

 I obtained my PhD from the University of Milan, under the supervision of Nicolò Cesa-Bianchi and Massimiliano Pontil.